-In New Zealand, many employers in the construction sector who hire migrant workers have collective agreements with independent trade unions.
+In New Zealand some employers in the hospitality industry who hire migrant workers may have collective agreements with independent trade unions.
 A collective agreement is an agreement worked out between a union (on behalf of the workers) and your employer.